frankkramer-lab/WikiOntoNERCorpus/README.md

 <kbd><img src="https://github.com/frankkramer-lab/WikiOntoNERCorpus/blob/main/assets/results.png" width="600"></kbd>

 ## Contact
-If you have any question or need additional assets, feel free to open an issue or contact the first author, Johann Frei, via email at: firstname.lastname@informatik.uni-augsburg.de
+If you have any questions or need additional assets, feel free to open an issue or contact the first author, Johann Frei, via email at: firstname.lastname@informatik.uni-augsburg.de

 ## Citation
 TBA / to appear / TODO